Ndindi Nyoro: Controversial Anti-corruption and Economics Crime Amendment Bill, 2019

-In March 2019, Ndìndì proposed a bill in parliament to have those convicted of corruption in Kenya face stringent punishment, including execution.
+In March 2019, Nyoro proposed a bill in parliament to have those convicted of corruption in Kenya face stringent punishment, including execution.
 The bill, Anti-corruption and Economics Crime Amendment Bill 2019, which was mooted against the backdrop of unsuccessful sentence of serious economic crime offenders in Kenya, also sought to have corruption cases handled exclusively by the Ethics and Anti-Corruption Commission.
-Though Ndìndì's proposals had received general support in and out of National Assembly, Orange Democratic Movement (ODM) party leader Raila Odinga came guns blazing and attributed Ndìndì's amendments as a ploy to disempower Directorate of Criminal Investigations and Directorate of Public Prosecutions from handling corruption cases.
+Though his proposals had received general support in and out of National Assembly, the then Orange Democratic Movement (ODM) party leader Raila Odinga termed it as a ploy to disempower Directorate of Criminal Investigations and Directorate of Public Prosecutions from handling corruption cases.